diev/diev.github.io/_docs/en/projects.md

 ## Warehouse Accounting System

-Development of a complex software system to account all orders and to control wares movements, sales, reports: Excel, VBA.
+Development of a complex software system to account all orders and to control wares movements, sales, reports: [Excel VBA].

 1996 - 1997